CDP

 Buyers vs. Sellers (14w) Are up-weeks or down-weeks getting more volume?
 0.91

-With a market cap of $3.6 billion, CDP is a mid-cap stock.
+With a market cap of $3.9 billion, CDP is a mid-cap stock.
+The company generates a free cash flow yield of 7.4%, which is healthy.
 Return on equity stands at 10.4%.
-The stock trades at 2.3x book value.
+The stock trades at 2.5x book value.

 Free cash flow has been growing at a 8% compound annual rate, with 4 consecutive years of positive cash generation.